mudita/MuditaOS/module-gui/WINDOW.md

  sms list manipulations, alarm clock settings.
 Objects in Body are focusable and activeable.
 * `NavBar` - Bottom part of window displaying input action descriptions assigned to main keyboard keys (Left Function key, Enter Key, Right Function Key).
 In example: accepting prompt, going to previous window, selecting object.
 Objects in NavBar are not focusable and activeable.
-Currently, that part is named BottomBar in Code.